phantom22/Base-n/README.md

 ---

-**IMPORTANT**: this script isn't supposed to work with negative numbers, so it will automatically convert.
+**IMPORTANT**: this script isn't supposed to work with negative numbers, so it will automatically convert them.

 ### Enjoy!